cobrakwa/EEG-Emotion-Prediction-GRU/README.md

-Using GNU model to predict Positive/Neutral/Negative emotions from EEG readings.
+Using GRU (adaptation of LSTM) model to predict Positive/Neutral/Negative emotions from EEG readings.

-Simply run all cells, except the 2-layer Hidden NN.
+Simply run all cells to see results.